Wild morning, pretties! Today we’re making an easy project you can make in no time at home. It doesn’t require much skill and it’s all about our lips!

 - DIY Vegan Lip Balm Recipe

 How to make your first vegan homemade lip balm?

-I’ve talked a lot about coconut oil a lot already, it’s one of my favorite ingredients to use at home at all times!
-Lately, coconut oil became a crucial ingredient in many of my DIY cosmetics recipes, so it was no wonder I’d use it to make homemade lip balm as well.
+I’ve talked a lot about coconut oil a lot already, it’s one of my regular ingredients to use at home at all times!
+Lately, coconut oil became a crucial ingredient in many of my DIY cosmetics recipes, so it was no wonder I used it in candelilla wax lip balm as well.
 Coconut oil is anti-inflammatory, antibacterial and antifungal.
 It soothes dry or irritated skin and it’s a perfect natural remedy for cold and harsh winters.

 Candelilla wax is a plant-based wax, a vegan substitute for beeswax.
 It is derived from a shrub called Candelilla, which is native to northern Mexico and the southern USA.
 In my recipe it worked great, it helped to solidify the texture of my homemade lip balm and it is also easily absorbed into the skin.
 Here you can find a more detailed guide to how candelilla wax behaves when using it for DIY cosmetics recipes.

 With its monounsaturated fatty acids, avocado oil hydrates and softens the skin.
 It is a natural remedy for skin inflammation, supposedly aids with acne and calms itchy and dry skin.
 Chapped lips or dry scalp: avocado oil can aid in all that and more because it also boosts the elasticity of the skin and helps with dark circles.
 You can find other avocado benefits here.

 Bergamot essential oil